-Unique.
-Powerful.
-Boundary Pushing.
-These are some of the terms used to describe the Ernie Ball Music Man Bongo bass.
-From the headstock on down to the input jack, the Ernie Ball Music Man Bongo basses are plainly a different breed from your average bass guitar.
-Beyond the esoteric design, however, lies a story you may not know.
+Unique, powerful, and boundary pushing.
+From the headstock down to the input jack, the Ernie Ball Music Man Bongo basses are plainly a different breed from your average bass guitar.
+Beyond the eclectic design, however, lies a story as unique as the Bongo itself.

-By the early 2000s, Ernie Ball Music Man company president Sterling Ball was looking to take what he had learned about making bass guitars and subvert all the rules.
-Not content with the long running successes of the flagship StingRay, Sterling, and StingRay5 basses it was time to see what else could be done beyond the familiar look and feel of the electric bass.
+By the early 2000s, Ernie Ball Music Man CEO Sterling Ball was looking to subvert all the rules known for making a typical bass guitar.
+Running off the success of the StingRay, Sterling, and StingRay5 basses, Sterling felt an urge to explore what could be done beyond the familiar look and feel of the electric bass.

 It all started with the idea to implement the following criteria: A bass that could incorporate modern advances in electronics, a lightweight and balanced body with enhanced ergonomics, and construction using resonant, beautiful sounding tone woods.

-Through a chance encounter, Sterling was able to team up with BMW’s Designworks group, a division of BMW that works outside of car manufacture to inspire and create new out of the box concepts.
-Designworks has developed products as wide ranging as gaming laptop computers to outboard boat motors to public transit systems.
-With all of these projects in their arsenal, helping design a bass was a project they were exceptionally passionate about.
+Through a chance encounter, Sterling was able to team up with BMW’s Designworks group — a division of BMW that works outside of car manufacturing to inspire and create new out of the box concepts.
+Designworks has developed products as wide ranging as gaming laptop computers to outboard boat motors and public transit systems.
+With all of these projects in their arsenal, helping design a bass guitar was a challenge they were willing to take on.

 When it comes to manufacturing world-class elements, Sterling said his focus is on one desire: to understand and control resonance.
 For years, guitar makers and players were convinced that heavy and dense woods like mahogany provided the best tone, but here at Ernie Ball Music Man we decided to question the conventional wisdom.
 After extensive testing with Designworks on nearly every type of commonly used wood, it was discovered that, much to our surprise, the most resonant wood was a new product made of compressed wheat.
 One small problem: it sounded terrible.